Salt Lake City

 When do I need a permit?

-Basically, all work being done requires a permit.
-The only exception to this is painting, laying flooring or other cosmetic issues.
-Please check with the Permits Office if you are not sure.
-The permit staff can be reached at 801.535.6000.
-Other exemptions include: playhouses and similar uses under 200 square feet; oil derricks; movable cases, counters and partitions not over five feet high; retaining walls which are not over four feet in height measured from the bottom of the footing to the top of the wall, unless supporting a surcharge or impounding flammable liquids; water tanks supported directly upon grade if the capacity does not exceed five thousand gallons and the ratio of height to diameter or width does not exceed two to one; painting, papering and similar finish work; temporary motion picture, television and theater stage sets and scenery; window awnings supported by an exterior wall of Group R, Division 3, and Group M occupancies, when projecting not more than 54 inches.
+**Most construction projects require a permit.
+Exceptions include painting, laying flooring or other cosmetic issues.
+Other exemptions include: playhouses, sheds, and similar uses under 200 square feet for residential uses and 120 for commercial uses; oil derricks; movable cases, counters and partitions not over five feet high; retaining walls which are not over four feet in height measured from the bottom of the footing to the top of the wall, unless supporting a surcharge or impounding flammable liquids; water tanks supported directly upon grade if the capacity does not exceed five thousand gallons and the ratio of height to diameter or width does not exceed two to one; painting, papering and similar finish work; temporary motion picture, television and theater stage sets and scenery; window awnings supported by an exterior wall of Group R, Division 3, and Group M occupancies, when projecting not more than 54 inches.
+Please contact the Permits Office with questions.
+The permit staff can be reached at 801-535-6000 or slcpermits@slc.gov.

 Can I obtain the permit myself?

-If the structure is owner /occupied and YOUR primary residence (the one you reside in), you may obtain the appropriate permits.
+If the structure is owner /occupied and YOUR primary residence (the one you reside in), the property owner may obtain the appropriate permits.
 In accordance with the State of Utah, property owners obtaining a permit for their primary structure must also submit an Owner / Builder Certification with their plan review documents.
-If this is a rental or commercial property, you will need to have a contractor obtain the permits and do the work required.
-If the work being done can be considered general maintenance or repair under $1000 in valuation, an owner may obtain the permit.
+If the property is a rental or commercial property, a contractor is required obtain the permits and do the work required.
+If the work being done can be considered general maintenance or repair under $1000 in valuation, an owner or representative may obtain the permit.
 General maintenance does include roofing, but does not include anything structural, i.e., cutting in a new window, putting up taking down a structural load bearing wall.
-The best way to determine if the work is general repair/maintenance or goes beyond this scope is to call the office and speak to a plans examiner at 801-535-7155.
+The best way to determine if the work is general repair/maintenance or goes beyond this scope contact a plans examiner at 801-535-7155 or slcbuildingcode@slc.gov.

 How are permit fees decided?

 Permit fees are based on the value of the project.
-The value of the project should include all material and a reasonable labor, or is based on the contractor’s bid.
+The value of the construction project should include all material and a reasonable labor, or is based on the contractor’s bid.
 There are fee tables and valuation tables on the web site for determining these figures.
+Open Counter can assist with accurate fee estimates.
+Keep in mind, there may be are other fees required from other departments for construction projects that require payment prior to building permit approval and issuance.

 Salt Lake City accepts cash, credit cards, checks and echecks for payment.